uswds/uswds/CONTRIBUTING.md

 This command builds the `uswds` package, which includes the zip files generated for release purposes.
 It is an alias for `gulp copy-vendor-sass && gulp release`.

+## Coding guidelines

+### CSS

+The purpose of the CSS coding styleguide is to create consistent CSS or preprocessor CSS code across 18F.
+The styleguide should be treated as a guide — rules can be modified according to project needs.

+This project follows the [18F Front End Guide - CSS](https://pages.18f.gov/frontend/#css).
+Please use this guide for your reference.

+### JavaScript

+This project follows the [18F Front End Guide - JavaScript](https://pages.18f.gov/frontend/#javascript).
+Please use this guide for your reference.

 ## Licenses and attribution

 ### A few parts of this project are not in the public domain